When Curiosity Killed the Rat

 Stephen Covey, author of The 7 Habits of Highly Effective People described it this way: “Seek first to understand, then to be understood.”

-Why should I do this?
+But why should we do this?

 Honestly, I don’t care which reason you choose.
 Just do it.

 OF COURSE THIS PRINCIPLE is easier named than lived.
-I’ve been teaching NVC for more than ten years and I’d like to think I possess some degree of skill.
-But over and over, here’s what happens: I’m in the midst of a difficult conversation (extra points if I’m related to the other person) and I know EXACTLY how to defuse the situation—but I’m so angry and hurt that I’m completely unwilling to do it.
+I’ve been teaching Collaborative Communication (also known as Nonviolent Communication or NVC) since 2007 and okay, I’ve got skills.
+But over and over, here’s what happens: I’m in the midst of a difficult conversation (extra points if I’m related to the other person) and I feel so raw and unsettled that I can’t locate my expertise.
+Solution: Step back and take a breath.
+Alternate scenario: I know EXACTLY how to defuse the situation—but I’m so angry and hurt that I’m completely unwilling to do it.

-Sane brain: Right.
-And how often has that worked for you?
+Sane brain: “Right.
+And how often has that worked for you?”

-Rat brain: Exactly never.
+Rat brain: “Exactly never.
 But I’m doing it anyway.
-It’s a stupid plan, but it’s my plan and I’m sticking with it.
+It’s a stupid plan, but it’s my plan and I’m sticking with it.”

-Sane brain: Empathy could be nice.
+Sane brain: “Empathy could be nice.”

-Rat brain: What is this “empathy” of which you speak?
+Rat brain: “What is this ’empathy’ of which you speak?
 But really, who cares?
-“Scorched earth” is an awesome policy.
+‘Scorched earth’ is an awesome policy.”

-Sane brain: I’m leaving now.
-I want a drink.
+Sane brain: “I’m leaving now.
+I want a drink.”